-Requirement Verification The user can input their passcode on the switches, from the side of the box, while the box is closed.
+Passcode Requirement Passcode Verification User can input their passcode on the switches, while the box is closed.
 Close the box and use a voltmeter to confirm that the switches can be set to low or high.
 The passcode switch logic gates output a 1 if the passcode matches the hardcoded passcode, otherwise a 0 is outputted.
-Enter the correct passcode and then measure the output recorded by the Arduino microcontroller from the output of the logic gates with a multimeter.
+Construct the passcode circuit using the logic gates for the hardcoded [11110000] passcode.
+Verify that the passcode circuit output is a 1 when the correct passcode is in switches.